Secondary research

 Secondary research involves the summary, collation and/or synthesis of existing research.
 Secondary research is contrasted with primary research in that primary research involves the generation of data, whereas secondary research uses primary research sources as a source of data for analysis.
 A notable marker of primary research is the inclusion of a "methods" section, where the authors describe how the data was generated.

 Common examples of secondary research include textbooks, encyclopedias, news articles, review articles, and meta analyses.

 When conducting secondary research, authors may draw data from published academic papers, government documents, statistical databases, and historical records.

 Fields

-The term is widely used in fields such as history, legal research, and market research.
+The term is widely used in fields such as history, legal research, market research, and Wikipedia editing.
 The principal methodology in health secondary research is the systematic review, commonly using meta-analytic statistical techniques.
 Other methods of synthesis, like realist reviews and meta-narrative reviews, have been developed in the 21st century.

 Secondary market research includes the reuse by a second party of any data collected from a first party such as telephone interviews or surveys.
 Secondary market research can be broken up into two categories: information from internal sources such as an agency or company, and information from external sources held outside an organization or agency.
 Secondary market research uses information from the past, reuses data already collected, and is more economical.